Ada-Developers-Academy/core-unit-3/javascript-cont/destructuring.md

 const releaseSet = 'Digi-Battle Card Game Starter Set'
 ```

-We want to create an Object to collect this information and make it easy to pass around and manipulate.
+We want to create an Object to collect this information and make the data easy to pass around and manipulate.
 One option would be to manually write out the keys ourselves:
 ```js
 const agumon = {
     'name': name,